OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

     $this->sAuthOpenIdRandSource  = '/dev/urandom';

-.. todo: cannot find this setting in shop code
+.. todo: #Igor: check setting: some settings mentioned which no longer exist; cannot find this setting in shop code

 blUseTimeCheck
 --------------